 5.1.1.6.1 Description

-During RL training, a policy is learnt to maximize a reward aggregated over time.
+During RL training, a policy is learnt by the training MnS producer to maximize a reward aggregated over time.
 The reward function is defined by the producer from a set of targets set by the consumer.
+These targets are expectations that aim to provide guidance on how the producer’s RL agent should operate to maximize the reward.
 The targets include thresholds such as “Call drop rate (CDR) < 1%”, “Call setup success rate (CSSR) > 90%”, but also optimization instructions such as “minimize CDR”, “maximize CSSR”.
 Together, these are referred to as “RL performance targets”.
 On the other hand, the policy is also required to ensure that the network performance does not degrade along certain other KPIs.
 This can be specified as a set of thresholds referred to as RL performance constraints, in which the consumer may specify its preference on the policy values that should not be violated during training, for the producer to take into consideration while performing RL training.
-The constraints may be necessary because otherwise, training the RL model aggressively to optimize the target KPIs may result in degradation of other KPIs.
+The constraint defines the space where the producer’s RL agent operates within.
+Constraints may be necessary because otherwise, training the RL model aggressively to optimize the target KPIs may result in degradation of other KPIs.

-Specifying only the performance constraints does not suffice, because in the absence of performance targets, the producer may learn only to avoid constraint violation.
+Specifying only the performance constraints does not suffice.
+Inthe absence of performance targets, the producer’s RL agent may learn only to avoid constraint violation; however, it cannot know how to move within the space defined by these constraints to maximize reward.

 In 3GPP TS 28.105 [4], only RL performance constraints are specified for online RL training through the attribute RLRequirement.rLPerformanceRequirements of the IOC MLTrainingRequest.
 RL performance targets are not specified.